wuct/yarn-peer-hoist-issue/README.md

 }
 ```

-After react@16 released, we want to migrate our project incrementally and we want do it for __b__ first, so we update the `workspaces` to:
+After react@16 released, we want to migrate our project incrementally and we want to do it for __b__ first, so we update the `workspaces` to:

 ```
 "workspaces": {